Nespresso Coffee Machines

-Open the head of the machine to put the capsule into the chamber.
+Open the head of the machine to put your favorite capsule into the chamber.

 5)Brew your coffee

-Press the desired type of coffee (espresso or lungo) on a classic Nespresso Orignal line machine, and the machine will begin dispensing coffee in about 25 seconds.
+Press the desired type of coffee button (espresso or lungo) on a classic Nespresso Orignal line machine, and the machine will begin dispensing an espresso shot in about 25 seconds.

 WHAT’S SPECIAL ABOUT NESPRESSO MACHINES

-Nespresso machines are undoubtedly the best choice for those who want their coffee at the ease of their home with minimal brewing efforts.
+Nespresso machines are the ideal choice for coffee lovers who want to enjoy barista-quality espresso shots at home with minimal effort.

 1. Freedom to enjoy different types of coffee with a variety of Nespresso pods